egenius01/Hello-World/README.md

 # Hello-World
-This is me folloewing the github guide tutorial to learning how to use git.
+This is me following the github guide tutorial to learning how to use git.